Authored by Monica Gray

 Factors to Consider

 There are numerous factors to consider when picking kayaking shoes that are perfect for you.
+When you're on your paddling trips, you're exposed to all sorts of nature's elements.
 This includes the price, smell (yes, smell!), arch support, and weather.

 The weather and temperature are important factors to consider while kayaking.
 We wouldn’t recommend embarking on a kayaking trip in the dead of winter.
 Ideal weather conditions usually happen in the spring and summer, depending on where you are in the world.
 Open-toed sandals will help regulate your temperature and keep you cool in the sun.
 Also remember you’re kayaking on the water, so the water temperature is just as important.
 If the water temperature is cold, pack extra layers to keep your body warm.